-Can a company get sued for data recovery malpractice?
+Can a company get sued for data recovery negligence?

 What would I need to prove this?

-“Professional” data recovery services has been this hidden art form that many in the I.T. industry, or even America never quite understood, however, it has attracted so much attention in recent years because of the price consumers are willing to pay to have their precious data returned to them.
-U.S. colleges do not offer degrees or proper courses for training, which has left interested parties following practices from YouTube (techs in NYC literally practice on your drive on YouTube for an audience), or mail in certification courses.
-Computer shops and Solution providers just add on that extra service to their profiles not quite understanding what’s involved in this industry.
-They do know one thing though.
-It’s worth something.
+“Professional” data recovery services has been this hidden art form that many in the I.T. industry, or even America never quite understood.
+However, it has attracted so much attention in recent years because of the price consumers are willing to pay to have their precious data returned to them.
+U.S. colleges do not offer degrees or proper courses for training, which has left interested parties following amateur practices from YouTube or mail in “certification” courses.
+Computer shops and Solution providers just add on that extra service to their profiles without taking into consideration all that’s involved in offering data recovery services and ignoring data recovery fraud.

-Think about it, on one hand, an industry where you could make so much money if you got “lucky” with absolutely no real training or experience and just outsource all the difficult cases while claiming the credit.
-The client would never know…or would they?
-On the other hand, Imagine receiving case after case of drives destroyed from negligent practices and parties left devastated, some will be victims of law suits from losing their clients work.
-Countless stories of despair and deceit seeded the birth of this new revelation known as “Data Recovery Malpractice“ in the year 2020 by Don Anderson, seeking justice for those wronged and to build awareness of the rapid incline of unscrupulous activity in “data recovery services”, and by creating a more honest and educated industry for the future of America.
+As a professional data recovery laboratory, imagine receiving case after case of drives destroyed from negligent practices and parties left devastated.
+Some will be victims of lawsuits from losing their clients’ work.
+Countless stories of despair and deceit seeded birth to the project known as “Data Recovery Malpractice“ in the year 2020 by Don Anderson, in an attempt to build awareness of the rapid incline of unscrupulous activity in “data recovery services”, and by creating a more honest and educated industry for the future of America.

-While not all computer repair shops are doing this, many are notorious for fooling the client into believing that they perform professional data recovery services at their location while outsourcing and exposing your DATA to a third party that you are not aware while ballooning the quote.
+While not all computer repair shops are doing this, many are notorious for fooling the client into believing that they perform professional data recovery services at their location, a problem within itself, while outsourcing and exposing your DATA to a third party that you are not aware of while ballooning the quote.
 You should always know who has access to your DATA!
 Look for the reputable lab in your comfort zone.
 All proper data recovery companies should have an annually quality tested, certified class 10 cleanroom certificate that can be verified (see our certificate for example).
-Proper training would include travel to Europe since the technology derives from Europe or experience in the field.
+Proper training would include travel to Europe because the technology derives from Europe or experience in the field.
 The developers of the professional equipment offer in-house training courses.
 Most importantly, the engineer you choose should answer the questions that you have clearly and you should feel confident that you made the right choice!

 Don Anderson had an interest in I.T. back when he was a teen reading PC World magazines in the early 90's, until he was finally old enough to work as a computer repair tech.
 Graduating from college he worked many contract positions throughout his twenties including IBM, SAP and Dell.
-He now has control of several companies and is a renowned expert in the field of Data Recovery and Digital Forensics.
+He now has control of several companies and is a renowned expert in the field of Data Recovery and Digital Forensics with expert witness experience.
 Not to mention an animal lover.